 We’re excited to announce that Think Funny’s acclaimed comedy writing course is back at the famous Downstairs at the Kings Head comedy club in North London.

 A former Think Funny student writes: “I just wanted to thank you for the brilliant course over the past six weeks.
 I’ve done a couple of similar ones over the years but yours was on another level.
 Your approach to the mechanics of it all made so much sense to the group.
 It all clicked with me in a way that it hasn’t before and that’s down to the way you explain things, the years of first-hand experience you’ve had and the fact that you made it all so much fun.
 Thank you so much.”
 Carl Wheatley, 27 March 2021

-A former Think Funny student writes: “I attended your comedy writing workshop and a few years later I co-wrote BBC One sitcom Peter Kay’s Car Share.
+BBC writer Tim Reid says: “I attended your comedy writing course and soon afterwards I co-wrote the BBC One sitcom Peter Kay’s Car Share.
 I’m working on a couple of new sitcoms now and wanted to get in touch to say thanks – I got loads of useful tips, tools and motivation from your workshop.”
-Tim Reid.

 - You’ll get a thorough understanding of the techniques used by comedy writers.

 - It’ll be an opportunity to have your comedy scripts workshopped, discussed and critiqued.